yaya2devops/cloudblog/clbpl1cvf000308mfdt2h3df6.md

 5. Easy Integration – Integrating existing applications into skype has become very simple thanks to modern technologies available nowadays so companies don't have to worry about compatibility issues anymore nor spend countless hours trying to figure out how to integrate different systems together saving precious time and resources wasted otherwise doing manual labor-intensive processes manually each day.

     # Skype or Skype for Bussiness

     Skype for business will require expenses compared to free Skype.
 But is it worthwhile?

     Skype is a good choice for very small organizations or personal use and it may not provide the security you require for your enterprise.
 Skype for Business is a version of Skype designed specifically for use in big organizations.
 It has many features that are not available in the regular version of Skype, such as the ability to add more people to online meetings, enterprise-grade security, and integration with Office apps.
 Additionally, it allows administrators to manage employee accounts and control access to the system.
 If you are a part of a large organization, Skype for Business may be a better option for you.

     You decide!

-    In conclusion, adopting the Skype business suite will help increase productivity and more importantly, improve security, provide flexibility and ease integration process.
+    In conclusion, adopting the Skype business suite will help increase productivity and more importantly, improve security, provide flexibility and ease the integration process.

     The choice is yours!